* Transformers to stop unscheduled Lake Erie power flows

 By Scott DiSavino

-March 1 (Reuters) - The U.S. Department of Energy approved of power transmission company ITC Holdings Corp’s long-awaited phase angle regulator power transmission project on the Michigan-Ontario border, which could save consumers in the area millions in electric costs, ITC said Thursday.
+March 1 (Reuters) - The U.S. Department of Energy approved of power transmission company ITC Holdings Corp’s long-awaited phase angle regulator power transmission project on the Michigan-Ontario border, which could save consumers in the area millions in electric costs.

 Electricity traders are very interested in when the PARs enter service because the devices could change the flow of power on the transmission system, boosting prices in some areas and reducing it in others.